 Hmmm... delicious.
 Then it occurred to me - if mint candy tastes so good when covered with chocolate, why not use real mint leaves for the same purpose?

 Yes.
-It's amazing.
+They are amazing.
 Much like homemade keto chocolate, this is an incredibly unique dessert.
 I love serving it to guests - everyone raves about it.
-But I also like making this tasty dessert just for my husband and me.
+But I also like making it just for my family.

 The oil prevents the chocolate, once it hardens, from becoming too brittle.
 It also makes for a prettier presentation because it adds shine.

 You can serve this treat all on its own, which is what I usually do.
 Another option is to use it as a garnish.
-Sometimes I use it to garnish ice cream or frozen yogurt.
+Sometimes I use it to garnish ice cream (like this keto ice cream) or frozen yogurt.

 Recipe Card